 National Gallery at a cost of 1.7 million.

-abstract art expects to enjoy a wide consensus among its viewers,
+abstract art expects to enjoy a broad consensus among its viewers,

 it must assume responsibility for the controversy it engenders

-initial aim was to get real, to extricate itself from the prison
+If its initial aim was to get real, to extricate itself from

-of 3-dimensional painting which on a 2-dimensional canvas is
+the prison of 3-dimensional painting which on a 2-dimensional

-illusory, it mistook that beginning for an end to the effect
+canvas is illusory, it mistook that beginning for an end to

-that far too many of its major players are confused and conflicted,
+the effect that far too many of its major players are confused

-a mission statement, without guidance and articulate leadership
+Without a mission statement, without guidance and articulate

-from the top down, works of dubious merit will continue to be
+leadership from the top down, works of dubious merit will continue

-exhibited while legitimate abstract art -- and there are many
+to be exhibited while legitimate abstract art—and there

-instances of it out there -- may never get its due.
-Until abstract
+are many instances of it out there—may never get its due.

-art decides on what it wants to be, it will be anything and
+Until abstract art decides what it wants to be, it will be anything

-everything that pleases the eye, and whether or not the affecting
+and everything that pleases the eye, and whether or not the

-agency is a one-coloured canvas or a de Stael is moot since
+affecting agency is a one-coloured canvas or a de Stael is moot

-a private correspondence, a painter friend, defending abstract
+a private correspondence, an artist friend defending abstract